 Multiple committees have been created to evolve the WVFD.
 Many of these committees have produced results already!

 Many milestones have been accomplished in several years since consolidation and with assistance from members of all four stations.
-Chief Lewis continues to use the committee method of creating solutions for the future efforts of the WVFD.
+Chief Bianchi whom took over Chief Lewis's spot after Chief Lewis retired 12/31/23.
+Chief Bianchi continues to use the committee method of creating solutions for the future efforts of the WVFD.

 We have combined into one department but each of these companies have a rich past with many memories.